 The reason we still buy fruits from abroad is that we feel how tropical fruits may fit our bodies needs.
 They are juicy, sweet and dense, all together.
 And they can be huge, which is great for monomeals.
 We also make sure that the fruit we eat is properly ripe.

 Then, we may have one or two bowls of mixed fruits.
 So far, our favorite is bananas, peaches, sprouted buckwheat, tender green sprouts, and celery leaves.
 We also enjoy a plate of pineapple, berries, green leaves, herbs, and seeds.
 In this particular case of using acid fruits, we don’t mind to add some natural fat from the seeds.

 In general, we have dinner before sunset.
 We preferably eat between 5:00 pm and 7:00 pm.
 It really gives us time to digest completely, till we go to sleep.

 We start by eating fruit (acid or sub-acid), followed by a big delicious salad.
-We use tender leaves, such as lettuce, watercress, and beagles.
+We use tender leaves, such as lettuce, watercress, arugula, and beagles.
 We add some vegetables, sprouts, and herbs.

-We love having salads with a creamy dressing made out of seeds, nuts or avocados.
-We may also eat flax and hemp seeds, and a brazil nut.
+We love having salads with a creamy dressing made out of seeds, nuts or avocados, some sea salt and lemon.
+We also eat flax or hemp seeds, and brazil nuts.

-Dinner is our only meal that can contain something dehydrated and still raw, such as sweet potato chips, mushrooms, veggie balls, and wraps.
+Dinner is our only meal that may contains something dehydrated, such as sweet potato chips, mushrooms, veggie balls, and wraps.
 We may sometimes add cooked food, like steamed sweet potato and chickpea pancakes.
 However, we feel better when we keep it fully raw.
-Our body spends less energy digesting, we sleep better, we wake up earlier and our bodies keep cleansing.
-Besides, this is all about getting well and naturally hydrated, as a dehydrated condition leads to a higher concentration of toxins and, therefore, an acidic body, ready for all kinds of imbalances.
+Our bodies spend less energy digesting, we sleep better, we wake up earlier and our bodies keep cleansing.
+Besides, this is all about getting well and naturally hydrated, as a dehydrated condition leads to a higher concentration of toxins.